 To create this possibility it is necessary to develop a specific language and form that reflects the universe of an artist or group of artists, and then to continually evolve that language and form.
 Each performance follows its own logic, its own chronology, and its own aesthetic, and it is up to each individual to find its resonance.
 An audience is a multiplicity of different subjects.
 Each person who sees a performance thinks differently, feels differently, likes and dislikes different things for different reasons.
 These differences are at the very core of what I imagine to be a vibrant society and is reflected in my vision for the theatre.

-Mark is the founding artistic director of Theatre Junction and was the driving force and visionary behind the redevelopment of the GRAND Theatre in Calgary.
-Under his direction, Theatre Junction GRAND has become one of the leading centres for creation and dissemination of multidisciplinary live performance art in Canada.
+Lawes is the founding artistic director of Theatre Junction and was the driving force and visionary behind the redevelopment of the Grand Theatre in Calgary.
+Under his direction, Theatre Junction GRAND has become one of the leading centers for creation, presentation, and dissemination of international multidisciplinary live art in Canada.

 RAPHAËLE THIRIET – Writer, dramaturge, performer